 - use a patient-centred approach, which makes the patient central to the decision-making process and helps prevent disempowering or re-traumatising individuals who have been trafficked

 - draw on approaches used for other vulnerable populations, such as victims of violence or torture, other migrants, sex workers (if relevant)

 A multi-agency and public health approach is needed for modern slavery and human trafficking prevention and response.
 In some regions, the health sector is involved in anti-slavery partnerships, but it is currently more common for NHS Trusts, CCGs/ICSs, national and local public health teams to be absent from the system-wide response.
 Healthcare professionals should collaborate with agencies outside of the health and social care sector to identify and coordinate good prevention and response mechanisms.

 National Referral Mechanism referrals

-The UK has implemented an NRM, a process by which potential victims of trafficking are formally identified and offered temporary government funding in the UK.
+The UK has implemented a National Referral Mechanism (NRM), a process by which potential victims of trafficking are formally identified and offered temporary government funding in the UK.
 After receiving support, a person who has no other rights to live in the UK, or who wants to leave the UK, will be supported to return to their country of origin.
 If a referred person is determined not to be a victim of trafficking and there are no other circumstances that would give them a right to live in the UK, they will be supported to return to their country of origin.

 NHS professionals cannot refer directly into the NRM, but with the patient’s consent may contact the Salvation Army’s referral helpline.